As an action, you create a wall of animated, jagged, and twisted bones at a point you choose within 36 meters.

 On a success, the target escapes and is no longer grappled by the bones.

 A creature can move through the wall, albeit slowly and painfully.
-For every 30 centimeters a creature moves through the wall, it must spend 1.2 meters of movement.
+Movement through the wall is at a quarter speed.
 Furthermore, the first time a creature enters the wall on a turn or ends its turn there, the creature must make a Reflex saving throw as described above.

 You can increase the damage by 2d6 for each additional mana or psi expended.